 What follows are a few ideas that may help you stay in touch with your network:

 1. Email a newsletter that tells your contacts about your most recent activities.
 If your contacts don’t hear from you on a regular basis they’ll assume you no longer need their help, or that you’re no longer interested in helping them.
-Of course, if you have hundreds in your network you might want to consider using an e-news service provider such as Aweber, ConstantContact, MyEmma, or use a similar newsletter distribution program.
+Of course, if you have hundreds in your network you might want to consider using an e-news service provider such as Aweber, ConstantContact, or MyEmma, or use a similar newsletter distribution program.

-2. Invite your contacts to join you on LinkedIn, Facebook, and Twitter.
+2. Invite your contacts to join you on LinkedIn, Facebook, and X, formerly Twitter.
 Between newsletters, use these sites to broadcast a brief, 140-character message regarding your status.
 Your newsletter will allow you to communicate your thoughts and status in detail and the 140-character postings will allow you to keep people up to date on a more frequent basis – but only if they approve.
 Get their permission first.

 3. Send a link to your contacts when you see their names mentioned on the Internet.
 This may be an article or press release that quotes or features them.
 It might be an announcement for awards they received, speaking engagements, tournaments they won, or charitable contributions they made.
 Whatever the case, show them that you’re genuinely interested in them.